Augusto11CB/Computer-Science-Concepts-Techniques-Technologies/SOLID/SOLID-Design-Principles.md

 	*  A subclass shouldn’t strengthen pre-conditions, because if you set a **Square**, immediatly you are saying that witdth and height must be the same, and it is not considered by the superclass, thus here we have a viollation.

 ### Interface Segregation Principle
-The principle Interface Segregation states that a class should not be forced to depend on methods it does not use.
+The principle Interface Segregation states that **a class should not be forced to depend on methods it does not use**.
 Meaning that any classes that implement an interface, should not have "dummy" implementations of any methods defined in the interface.
 Instead, **large interfaces should be splited into smaller generalizations**.

 * A class should not be forced to depend on methods it does not use
 * Interfaces should be split up in such a way that it can properly describe the separate functionalities of your system